Jordan Fisher Reportedly Has Mixed Feelings About Tyra Banks As New Host Of ‘DWTS,’ Calls Casting ‘Odd’

-Jordan Fisher, who competed in and won Season 25 of Dancing with the Stars alongside professional partner Lindsay Arnold, reportedly has mixed feelings about Tyra Banks as the new host of the ABC reality dance competition series.
-In an interview with Entertainment Tonight, the singer, dancer, and actor said he felt the pairing of the model and the ABC show was “odd.”
+Jordan Fisher, who won Season 25 of Dancing with the Stars alongside professional partner Lindsay Arnold, reportedly has mixed feelings about Tyra Banks as the new host of the ABC reality dance competition series.
+In an interview with Entertainment Tonight, the singer, dancer, and actor said he felt the pairing of the model and the show was “odd.”

 “It’s odd.
 Tyra is very talented, and ABC, I would say, most of the time knows what they’re doing.
 It’s really just a matter of seeing it actually happen,” said Jordan during the interview of the Season 29 switch-up.